GautamMIH/TorcsReinforcement/README.md

 # TorcsReinforcement
-Rename sample.env tp .env and write your locations properly
+Rename sample.env to .env and write your locations properly